david-millett/minecreeper/README.md

 ![Win and loss screens](./screenshots/win-loss-screens.png)

-I think that one of the highlights of minesweeper is its ability to startle the player when they lose - it requires such a degree of concentration and creates such a sense of anticipation that an unexpected loss makes you jump.
+I think that one of the highlights of minesweeper is its ability to startle the player when they lose - it requires such a degree of concentration and creates such a sense of anticipation that an unexpected loss can make the player jump.

 I am really happy with the visuals and audio of my loss screen to create this feeling in players.